maixnor/wu-quartz/content/Ramirez.md

-Rafael Ramirez is a distinguished figure in the business world, known for his impactful contributions to strategy and leadership.
+Rafael Ramirez is a distinguished figure in the business world, known for his impactful contributions to strategy and [[leadership]].
 As an accomplished academic and practitioner, Ramirez has excelled in various roles.

 ## Academic Leadership
 With a background in business education, Ramirez has held esteemed positions at top institutions.
 Notably, he served as the Director of the Oxford Scenarios Programme at the [[Saïd Business School]], where he pioneered research on scenario planning.